Documentation

 How it works

-2. The build output is collected and uploaded to ooda.run
+2. The build output is collected and uploaded

-3. Your site is available at ooda.run/p/your-project
+3. Your site is available at a {slug}-p.ooda.run URL, gated by your access policy

 Every publish creates a new version.
 Previous versions are kept and accessible.
 Publishing is free with no limits on the number of projects.